-- Click on the ”Run the troubleshooter” button.
+- Click on the Run the troubleshooter button.

-Solution 3 – Double-check time, date, and region settings
+3. Double-check time, date, and region settings

-- Right-click on the Start Menu and open the Settings app.
+- Right-click on the Start menu, and open the Settings app.

-- Choose Time & language section.
+- Choose the Time & language section.

 - Select Date & time from the left pane.

-- Check ‘Set time automatically‘ and ‘Select time zone automatically‘, and make sure both options are enabled.
+- Check Set time automatically, and Select time zone automatically, and make sure both options are enabled.

 - Now, choose Region & language from the same pane.

-- Change Country or region to ‘United States’.
+- Change Country or region to United States.

-- Exit Settings and look for changes in the Store.
+- Exit Settings, and look for changes in the Store.

 On the other hand, if you’re still stuck with the same problem, make sure to continue with the remaining steps.

-Solution 4 – Disable the antivirus
+4. Disable the antivirus

 Sometimes the problem lies in servers themselves, but frequently the problem is caused by a pesky overeager antivirus that prevents the app from updating or downloading.

-After you’ve done that, open Windows Store and look for changes.
+After you’ve done that, open Microsoft Store and look for changes.
 If the problem is persistent, make sure to move to the next step on the list.

-Solution 5 – Run SFC
+5. Run SFC